 Fund Financial Statements During the fiscal year, the School District segregates transactions related to certain School District functions or activities in separate funds in order to aid financial management and to demonstrate legal compliance.
 Fund financial statements are designed to present financial information of the School District at this more detailed level.
 The focus of governmental fund financial statements is on major funds.
 Each major fund is presented in a separate column.
 Nonmajor funds are aggregated and presented in a single column.
-The internal service fund is presented in a single column on the face of the proprietary fund statements.
 Fiduciary funds are reported by type.